dhruvjain5781/asl/README.md

 # asl
 American Sign Language recognition model

-A deep learning project where I trained a model over 80000 labeled images that classifies ASL letters, numbers, and control signs using EfficientNetB3 with a 99 percent test sccuracy.
+A deep learning project where I trained a model over 80000 labeled images that classifies ASL letters, numbers, and control signs using EfficientNetB3 with a 99 percent test accuracy.

 #Overview: